macstringer/old-macstringer/endorsements.markdown

 Elle Deich gives killer hugs.

-Finn James is a solid teacher of website design.
+Finn James is a 10/10 teacher of website design.

 Shailen Parmar is an empathetic god.